muhammadaarif-9/muhammadaarif/README.md

-This Page is will be holding the coding guide and Computer Science Content
+This Page will be holding the coding guide and Computer Science Content